Classification Trees

 Basic idea of a decision tree

-Stratify or segment the prediction space into several simpler regions.
+Stratify or segment the predictor space into several simpler regions.

 How do you build a decision tree?